tdicomitis/blogging-site/README.md

 <ReactMarkdown source={this.props.previewContent} />
 ```

 Now, we can test this on our blog page.
-When we are typing new content, we should see a preview below, if not, if will sat "No content, yet".
+When we are typing new content, we should see a preview below, if not, if will say "No content, yet".